-Deputy Prime Minister and Minister of Foreign and European Affairs Marija Pejčinović Burić 5 and 6 December attended a meeting of the foreign ministers of NATO member states.
+Deputy Prime Minister and Minister of Foreign and European Affairs Marija Pejčinović Burić attended 4-5 December 2018 in Brussels a meeting of NATO member states’ foreign ministers.